-What side effects may I notice from receiving this medicine?
+What side effects may I notice from receiving this medication?

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue
+- Allergic reactions—skin rash, itching, hives, swelling of the face, lips, tongue, or throat

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Where should I keep my medicine?
+Where should I keep my medication?

-Keep out of the reach of children.
+Keep out of the reach of children and pets.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Protect from temperatures above 40 degrees C (104 degrees C).
 Do not freeze.
-Throw away any unused medicine after the expiration date.
+Throw away any unused medication after the expiration date.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.